sibap865/mldeploy/README.md

 git commit -m "commit message" git push origin main
 ```
-add .gitignore file  for not pushing unusefull things in github
+-Add .gitignore file  for not pushing unusefull things in github.
-due to change in code from your local directoy use this in your terminal
+-Due to change in code from your local directoy use this in your terminal
 ```
 git pull
 ```